Instructional design is evolving - your toolkit should, too.

 Multicultural NSW’s eLearning program, designed in Rise 360.

-Frameworks: streamline design without killing creativity
+Instructional design frameworks that structure learning without killing creativity

 Journey maps